 The bias correction is performed through variational bias correction, see part II.
 The VarBC class is called "rad", and the class-specific routines for the generic VarBC code are in the module VARBC_RAD.
 For most sounding radiances, the predictors used consist of four layer-thicknesses derived from the First Guess (as defined in VARBC_PRED), but some window channels do not include such airmass predictors to avoid aliasing of cloud information into the bias correction.
-Also, AMSU-A channel 14 is assimilated without a bias correction, in order to anchor the stratospheric temperature analysis.
+AMSU-A channel 14 and the equivalent ATMS channel 15 are assimilated with a constrained bias correction, in order to better anchor the stratospheric temperature analysis (Han and Bormann, 2016).
 Without such an anchor, the variational bias corrections tend to drift to unrealistic values as a result of model biases.
 This is done at script level, through the namelist NAMVARBC_RAD.